jeffangama/SharePoint-SearchRestApi-in-Content-editor/README.md

 Create a page > Add content editor webpart > In the content editor webpart properties set https://sp:81/sites/o8/style library/htmlContent.html value > save the Page

+Upload the two files shared here (HTML and JS) inside the style library

 ### Result

-It shall show the list of site you have access to
+It shows the list of sites you have access to

 ### Product